apache/incubator-taverna-site/content/community/edit.md

   * **Everything is easier with a link.**

-    * Don't just say "You can find more in the documentation" - link to the right place in the documentation.
+    * Link to the right place in the documentation rather than saying, "You can find more in the documentation."

     * Deep-links are good, unless the target pages become confusing.